MartinErhardt/buf_overflow/README.md

 > just an exploitation of a real stupid dummy process using a buffer overflow

 ### Some general notes
-This will only work on FREEBSD ARM and probably even more specific a few raspberry pis running freebsd Stack layout in ARM:
+This will only work on FREEBSD ARM and probably even more specific a few raspberry pis running freebsd.

+Stack layout in ARM:
  - fp[-0] saved pc, where we stored this frame.
  - fp[-1] saved lr, the return address for this function.